james1968/CV/CV.md

 ## James Baker

-Over the last twenty years I have worked as an analyst for a software firm delivering derivatives trading system's to investment banks, as a big 4 management consultant advising on capital markets systems transformations and more recently as an IT Project Management implementing large scale IT change programmes for global investment banks.
+Over the last twenty years I have worked as an analyst for a software firm delivering derivatives trading system's to investment banks, as a big 4 management consultant advising on capital markets systems transformations and more recently as an IT project manager implementing large scale IT change programmes for global investment banks.
 This year I felt it was time for a career change and to pursue my long term ambition of becoming a software developer.
 My interest in software development started whilst working as an analyst for a software firm and I am excited that I have now, some 15 years later, taken the plunge with Makers Academy to become a professional software developer.

 I'm looking for Full Stack junior developer roles where I can start to use my skills gained at Maker's Academy whilst also being encouraged to develop and learn new skills and contribute to the production of great software.